 As a result of our inspection on 04/09/2013, we sent you a welfare requirements notice.
-The actions you were set are included at the end of this letter.

 The welfare requirements notice required you to:

 ensure that you have appropriate qualifications, training, skills and knowledge and a clear understanding of your role and responsibilities.
 This is with specific regard to completing an appropriate course approved by an English local authority designed to enable you to meet the EYFS learning and development requirements and the EYFS welfare requirements introduce a system to review children's progress at age two, and provide parents with a short written summary of their child's strengths or emerging concerns, to ensure that they are kept fully up to date with their children's progress and development implement an effective assessment system to identify children's next steps in learning, and use this system to accurately track children's progress and plan opportunities, activities and experiences to meet children's stage of development, individual learning needs and styles.